MN in Women's Health and Development: Career, Skills, Scope, Options, Outlook

-Career 06 Jan 2023 346 0
+Career 06 Jan 2023 479

 Career Options

 Menstruation, also known as a period of monthly bleeding, is a natural part of a woman's reproductive health.
 It is the process by which the uterus sheds its lining, called the endometrium, each month.
-Menstruation typically occurs every 28 days, although the length of the menstrual cycle can vary from woman to woman and can be affected by factors such as age, stress, and hormonal imbalances.

 During menstruation, a woman may experience a range of symptoms, including abdominal cramps, bloating, breast tenderness, fatigue, and mood changes.
 These symptoms, collectively known as premenstrual syndrome (PMS), typically resolve within a few days after the start of the period.

-Menstruation is an important aspect of women's health and development, as it can affect a woman's physical and emotional well-being.
+Menstruation is an essential aspect of women's health and development, as it can affect a woman's physical and emotional well-being.
 In addition, menstruation is a key indicator of reproductive health and can be used to detect certain health conditions, such as polycystic ovary syndrome (PCOS) and uterine fibroids.

 Course Outlines